Skip to main content

 How do I find a licensed well contractor in Philadelphia County?

 Browse our directory of licensed well water contractors serving Philadelphia County and its 1 community.
-All listed professionals hold valid Pennsylvania state licenses and can handle well drilling, pump repair, and water testing.
+Every listed pro is checked against Pennsylvania state licensing records and can handle well drilling, pump repair, and water testing.

-What well water contaminants should I test for in Philadelphia County?
+What should I test my well water for in Philadelphia County?

 Need septic or well services in Philadelphia County?